Spring Clean Your Marketing for 2022

 - Monitor your online reputation.
 Do you know what your customers are saying about you?
 More and more people are using online reviews to make purchasing decisions, so your online reputation can make or break your business.
 Use your spring cleaning as an excuse to polish your online reputation.

 - Review your branding.
 Your brand is a detailed identity that defines how your company appears to employees, competitors, and the world in general.
 Do a quick review of your website and marketing materials to ensure that your logo, brand colors, brand statements, and other elements accurately represent your company’s image and goals, and that no outdated versions are in use.
+If your brand needs an update, consider whether you should rebrand your business.

 - Test your site speed.
 Is your site as fast as it should be?
 Even a 1-second delay in loading time can cause visitors to abandon your site and prompt Google to downgrade your search rank, so use a free page speed tool to see if your site is performing as well as it should and providing the best possible user experience.